Rock Eagle 4-H Environmental Education Program: Where Learning Comes to Life!

 Rock Eagle is located north of Eatonton, Georgia, nestled in the pines of the Oconee National Forest.
 With nearly 1,500 acres of forested land, including a 110-acre lake, Rock Eagle is a natural meeting site away from everyday life.

 The Center is approximately 70 miles east of Atlanta and 40 miles south of Athens, home of the University of Georgia.
-Eatonton is the birth place of Joel Chandler Harris, author of the Uncle Remus folk tales and Alice Walker, author of the Color Purple.
+Eatonton is the birthplace of Joel Chandler Harris, author of the Uncle Remus folk tales and Alice Walker, author of The Color Purple.

 Rock Eagle Mound